Where to see Bluebells by bus and trainaround the UK

 2. Take the train to Billericay in Essex

-Norsey Wood has a fascinating history, alongside the spring flowers and butterflies, and is less than ten minutes walk from Billericay Railway Station (see map below).
+Norsey Wood has a fascinating history, as well as the spring flowers and butterflies.
+It’s less than ten minutes walk from Billericay Railway Station (see map below).

 - Turn right out of the station and left just before The Railway pub.
 Head left again up Norsey Road and turn right, immediately after Norsey Close, onto a path beside a meadow.
 You will soon see banks of bluebells on your left.

 - Enter the trees where the fence ends, but keep along the edge of the wood.
-After a little footbridge, red-topped posts with white arrows guide you round a woodland trail, passing a Bronze Age burial mound and a picnic area.
+After a little footbridge, red-topped posts with white arrows guide you round a woodland trail.
+This passes a Bronze Age burial mound and a picnic area.

-- Crossing the wood’s central ride, which dates back to the Iron Age, go on along the way-marked walk, past ponds and ancient coppiced hornbeams and trenches dug for practice during World War I. The wood also has Roman remains and Wat Tyler’s rebels hid here in 1381 during the Peasants’ Revolt.
+- Cross the wood’s central ride, which dates back to the Iron Age.
+Go on along the way-marked walk, past ponds, ancient coppiced hornbeams and trenches dug for practice during World War I. The wood also has Roman remains.
+Wat Tyler’s rebels hid here in 1381 during the Peasants’ Revolt.

 - If you feel like a longer walk, you could hike four miles on country roads and tracks to Hanningfield Reservoir.
 A sea of spring bluebells turns the woods here as blue as the water.

-- From the far end of Norsey Wood, turn left along the Heath, right onto Goatsmoor Lane and right again onto a bridleway, just beyond Forty Acre Plantation.
-Simply keep going in this direction to emerge at last onto Downham Road and turn right towards the reservoir.
+- From the far end of Norsey Wood, turn left along the Heath.
+Go right onto Goatsmoor Lane and right again onto a bridleway, just beyond Forty Acre Plantation.
+Simply keep going in this direction to emerge at last onto Downham Road.
+Turn right towards the reservoir.

 -